Lekantrop-gd/WAYOUT/README.md

 high score through quick reflexes in an endless or continuous environment.

 #### Now you are probably asking me a question, why did I tell you about that all?
 This information will help in discovering my new game prototype:

 # WAYOUT
+Let's start up with the project architecture.
+I decided to use MVP architecture pattern to make the development of a game much more flexible and independent!
+More about MVP you can find out on the [Unity official website](https://unity.com/how-to/build-modular-codebase-mvc-and-mvp-programming-patterns).